-The most exciting part of traveling for most travelers is exploring the city’s nightlife.
+Most travelers’ most exciting part of traveling is exploring the city’s nightlife.
 Dubuque has a long list of bars and clubs.
-But if you’re like me who isn’t a huge fan of huge crowds and loud noise, visit the Backpocket Taproom instead.
+But if you’re like me, who isn’t a huge fan of crowds and loud noise, visit the Backpocket Taproom instead.

 Backpocket Taproom is a beer place and an arcade in one.
-This “beercade” serves a wide variety of Iowa beers and oven-brick pizzas.
+This “beercade” serves various Iowa beers and oven-brick pizzas.
 Perfect for that retro-themed, chill night out!

 The place has a beer garden outside and a large arcade in the basement.
-It really offers a unique experience that you won’t find anywhere else.
-It also has plenty of spaces to relax in, like the tables in and out of the establishment.
+It offers a unique experience that you won’t find anywhere else.
+It also has plenty of spaces to relax, like the tables in and out of the establishment.

-You can even bring your kids with you because who best enjoy arcades other than children?
-But they are only allowed in the place until 9 P.M.
-After that it’s party time!
+You can even bring your kids because who best enjoys arcades other than children?
+But they are only allowed there until 9 p.m.
+After that, it’s party time!

-See Related: 12 Best Things to Do in Ankeny, Iowa
+See Related: Things to Do in Ankeny, Iowa